robusta-dev/robusta/docs/configuration/ai-analysis.rst

      - string
      - Instructions on how to install prerequisites required by the toolset.
      - No
-   * - ``variables``
-     - dictionary
-     - A set of key-value pairs defined by the user, not seen by LLM.
-These variables are typically used for configuring API keys, credentials, or other sensitive values that the LLM does not have visibility into.
-Values can reference environment variables using the $VARIABLE_NAME syntax.
-     - No
    * - ``prerequisites``
      - list
      - A list of conditions that must be met for the toolset to be enabled.
 Prerequisites can include commands or environment variables, or both.